 blood tests and screening during pregnancy

 'Plan B' such as instrumental births, c-sections

 pharmacological and non-pharmacological ways of dealing with labour

 Unfortunately at this time, we do not provide labour care.
-You have the option to birth at any hospital and I will provide the relevant documentation as needed.
+You have the option to birth at any hospital and we will provide the relevant documentation as needed.

 Postnatal care within a hospital setting can vary significantly.
 Discharge from hospital is becoming earlier and earlier, anywhere from 4 hours-5 days post delivery depending on your circumstances and hospital.
 In that time, you barely have a chance to recover from your birth and the expectation to care for your baby and know what to do is enormous.
 If you are in a public hospital you are discharged earlier, but you have the bonus of a community midwife visiting you once or twice in the home to check your progress.
 However if in the private sector, you may stay longer in hospital, but you do not have any followup at home until your 6 week appointment with your obstetrician/paediatrician.
 There are benefits/negatives to both forms of care.
 However, if you chose to engage the services of a private midwife or Lactation Consultant you have the benefit of consistent accurate advice in that early postnatal period when sleep deprivation, emotions and information overload are at their highest.

 We will liaise with your birthing hospital to ensure there is a seamless transition to the home environment particularly if you choose to discharge early from hospital.
-I can perform routine care of baby including the newborn neonatal screening test (Day 3) in the home.
+We can perform routine care of baby including the newborn neonatal screening test (Day 3) in the home.
 We also ask that the hospital provide us with a discharge letter or birth summary detailing the care provided to you in hospital so that we can provide appropriate ongoing care.

 Postnatal care includes: